We believe that RE in a Catholic school enriches every part of school life.

 At St George’s School, we develop the children’s knowledge and understanding of the major world faiths and we address the fundamental questions in life, for example, the meaning of life and the existence of a divine spirit.
 We enable children to develop a sound knowledge not only of Christianity but also of other world religions.
 Children reflect on what it means to have a faith and to develop their own spiritual knowledge and understanding.
 We help the children learn from religions as well as about religions.

-Religious Education is taught within its own right using the ‘Come and See’ scheme.
-10% of curriculum time is devoted to Religious Education excluding assembly and Acts of Worship time, as advised by the Bishops of England and Wales.
+10% of curriculum time is devoted to Religious Education excluding assembly and celebrations of the Word, as advised by the Bishops of England and Wales.

 Gospel Values